AWilliams17/MemTools/README.md

 # MemTools - A Memory Hacking Library written in C
-This is an effort to write an easy to use library for performing
-common memory-related operations when writing game hacks.
+This is an effort to write an easy to use library for performing common memory-related operations when writing game hacks.
-All of the functions are made to be stateless and functional.

 # The Library
 ```c
 // -Functions List-